 With a few trialists merging in with some of the seasoned pros from last season, it is likely that the stronger opposition will see a stronger Town side, with less changes throughout the game.

 On Tuesday night, WTFC welcomed Tranmere Rovers for the Yellows’ second pre season friendly.
-The preceding Saturday had seen Warrington take part in a stalemate at Wythenshawe Town FC, with several first team players returning.
+The preceding Saturday had seen Warrington take part in a stalemate at Wythenshawe Town, with several first team players returning.

 Team news saw the return of Jamie McDonald, who impressed during his maiden season at the club.
 The Yellows number 9 was joined by Tony McMillan, Adam Carden, Liam Hynes, Matt Makinson, Dylan Vassallo and Josh Amis who all featured at the weekend in Greater Manchester.

-Trailists Paul Jennings and former Liverpool FC player Jack Dunn also started, after first appearing against Wythenshawe.
-To conclude the selection, the return of Mitchell Duggan making his second Yellows debut against his most recent club.
+Trailists Paul Jennings and former Liverpool FC player Jack Dunn also started, with thd former also appearing at Ericstan Park.
+To conclude the selection, the return of Mitchell Duggan, making his second Yellows debut against his most recent club.

 The Yellows started with a good intensity and Dylan Vassallo had two almost identical chances, but could get no elevation on his efforts.
-However, the Super White Army's Wembley hero, James Norwood had an effort cleated off the line just before this.
+However, the Super White Army's Wembley hero, James Norwood, had an effort cleared off the line just before this.

 Next up, Jack Dunn rattled the bar from a free kick, with the former Town keeper, Luke Pilling rooted to the spot.